keyan-m/cardano-account/README.md

 requirement).

 One solution is to dedicate an address for each user, where the differing parameter is their usernames.
-This, along with a dual-NFT minting solution (where the second NFT is sent to user's dedicated address), and passing of [CIP-112](https://github.com/cardano-foundation/CIPs/pull/749) will allow `cardano-account` users participate in the ecosystem similar to wallet owners.
+This, along with passing of [CIP-112](https://github.com/cardano-foundation/CIPs/pull/749) will allow `cardano-account` users participate in the ecosystem similar to wallet owners.